-Union, New Jersey July 15, 2014 MANAGEMENT'S DISCUSSION AND ANALYSIS
+Union, New Jersey April 29, 2015 MANAGEMENT'S DISCUSSION AND ANALYSIS

-This section of the Parking Authority of the Town of West New York's (the "Authority") annual financial report presents our discussion and analysis of the Authority's financial performance during the fiscal year ended December 31, 2013.
+This section of the Parking Authority of the Town of West New York's (the "Authority") annual financial report presents our discussion and analysis of the Authority's financial performance during the year ended December 31, 2014.
 Please read it in conjunction with the Authority's financial statements and accompanying notes.

 The Authority was created by municipal ordinance adopted on September 7, 1964 by the Town of West New York.
-The principal purpose of the Authority is to provide a means of addressing the current and future parking demands of the Town.
+The principal purpose of the Authority is to provide a means of addressing the current and future parking demands of the Town, including the development, financing, construction, operation and management of parking resources located within the Town.
+Under criteria established by the Governmental Accounting Standards Board ("GASB"), the Authority is considered a component unit of the Town of West New York.